 If the court enters a judgment against the defendant, or if the defendant has filed a counterclaim and is granted judgment against the plaintiff, it is the duty of the losing party to pay without delay.
 After payment is received the court must be notified in writing that the judgment has been satisfied (PDF).

-At that time, the plaintiff may proceed with a method of collection such as garnishment of wages or bank accounts, or an execution may be entered on personal property of the judgment debtor.
+A money judgment awarded to the plaintiff or defendant does not necessarily mean the money will be paid.
+The small claims court does not collect the judgment for the plaintiff or defendant.
+The party awarded judgment may proceed with a method of collection such as garnishment of wages or bank accounts, or an execution may be entered on personal property of the judgment debtor.
 The plaintiff may wish to consult an attorney or collection agency.
-The plaintiff may request the amount of the judgment be increased by the amount of the costs incurred in collecting the judgment.
+The party awarded judgment may request the amount of the judgment be increased by the amount of the costs incurred in collecting the judgment

 Superior Court Judgment